What to Bring to Your Boudoir Session: Checklist — Photography Shark

 Chris McCarthy

 A boudoir session has more moving parts than most clients expect, and the difference between a smooth session and a stressed one often comes down to what you brought (or forgot).
-Here's a practical checklist for your Boston-area boudoir session, based on what consistently matters and what most first-time clients miss.
+Here's a practical checklist for your Boston-area boudoir session, built from what Chris McCarthy at Photography Shark sees consistently matter and what most first-time clients miss.

 Wardrobe